Note: Option values may be created and pattern matched. Most sugar is not working.

 Notice that the type specifies a question mark before the integer type.
 The question mark signifies this is an Option type.
 It is a syntactic abbreviation for Option[i32].

 The value of 5 is automatically coerced into its optional integer equivalent.
 It would also be possible to specify this explicitly using Some[i32] or its shorter inferred version: Some.

 To initialize this variable as having no value, use None:

 Again, None is an inferred abbreviation for None[i32].
 The abbreviation is only possible when the context makes it clear what sort of Option type we are working with.
 Thus, this is ambiguous and therefore an error:

 mut maybeInt = None // **ERROR**: What type does the Option wrap?

-Nullable References Nullable references take no more space than regular references.
-The null reference value is just a non-addressable address (typically, 0).
+Option References Option references are optimized so they take no more space than regular references.
+The None reference value is just a non-addressable address (typically, 0).

 imm val = maybeInt?